 To access this report, head to Reports > Retention.

 You’ll see the exact number of new users versus returning users in your selected time period.
-If you see little to no returning visitors, you may need to optimize your website and/or your product/service to better answer users’ problems.

 10. Bounce rate

-This report will appear as a right hand sidebar:
+This report will appear as a right-hand sidebar:

 “A high bounce rate suggests a need for better landing pages, while a low conversion rate may indicate issues with the sales funnel,” advises Peter Michaels, CEO of Yeespy.
-“Analyzing these metrics helps refine strategies, enhancing user experiences and ultimately driving business growth in the competitive landscape.”

 11. Average engagement time

-Look at the average engagement time of each landing or product page.
-Are there any that seem abnormal?
-For example, entirely too short?
-This could mean that your landing page is confusing or doesn’t immediately let website visitors know what your product or service is about.
+This could mean your landing page is confusing or doesn’t immediately let website visitors know what your product or service is about.

-Pay attention to outliers to discover reasons engagement time may be too short or long.
+Pay attention to outliers to discover reasons why engagement time may be too short or too long.
+If you see consistently longer engagement times, this could be a positive indicator.

-“I’ve often found that ‘time on page’ speaks volumes,” says Ryan Robinson, founder and CEO of Right Blogger.
 “It’s not just about attracting visitors to your site but about holding their attention.
 If they’re lingering, they’re intrigued.
 And if they’re intrigued, there’s a higher chance they’ll convert.”

-12. Pages per visit
+12. Views per session

 To access this report, create another exploration.
 Head to Explore > Blank to get started, then input “Page path and screen class” and “Session medium” as your dimensions and “Views per session” as your metric.

-The report will look like so:
+The report will look like this:

 In the top right corner is the overall views per session for your website.